danielharrell/SumLect2015/Lost_Idea_LA.md

 answers, but to questions that have been forgotten, then one can see how recollection, or disillusionment, might well be the aim of any education worth the name, especially one called 'liberal'.
-Liberal education would then provide an answer to the question of what it means to be educated precisely in having us ask that question explicitly, and seriously; which is to say, in advance of any answer.
-And this would then oppose any answer to the question where the question goes unasked, which would characterize a choice against liberal education.
-(The loss of choice.)
+And this would not preclude a liberal education, so understood, from providing an answer to the question of what it means to be educated.
+For the answer would be nothing other than the question, which a liberal education would oblige us to ask explicitly and seriously, and which risks being answered without being asked in a choice against liberal education.

 Here, bring up Socrates proposing liberal arts, and using them in Meno.
 Start with Meno and content.
+Perplexity before a question that has no answer, but this ends up meaning the presence of content (Socrates has to draw the line) rather than the absence of content.
 Note that Socrates question to slave boy has no answer, strictly speaking, but it requires mathematics to make sense of this, and there is no way to avoid the diagonal as an object of content, even an object that Socrates has to supply.
 Then move